Roseanne Barr Says She Was Suicidal Following The Cancellation Of Her Show

 Roseanne Barr is known for being highly opinionated and not afraid to ruffle a few feathers by sharing her feelings.
-However, many feel Barr crossed the limit this past year when she sent out some racially insensitive tweets that earned her a storm of backlash.
-One particular tweet was focused on former First Lady Michelle Obama’s presidential advisor Valerie Jarrett.
+However, many feel Barr crossed the line this past year when she sent out some racially insensitive tweets that earned her a storm of backlash.
+One particular tweet was focused on former first lady Michelle Obama’s presidential advisor, Valerie Jarrett.
 Barr compared Jarrett to a member of the “Muslim brotherhood” and a figure from Planet of the Apes.
-Safe to say, it wasn’t received well and flipped her career upside down, according to Pop Culture Celebrity.
+It’s safe to say, it wasn’t received well and flipped her career upside down, according to Pop Culture Celebrity.

-The actress attempted to apologize by saying she wasn’t in the right state of mind prior to the tweet as she’d been under the influence of Ambien, a sleep medication.
+The actress attempted to apologize by saying that she wasn’t in the right state of mind prior to the tweet as she’d been under the influence of Ambien, a sleep medication.
 Nevertheless, the apology was too little and too late as far as many were concerned.
 Her ABC show Roseanne was later cancelled, in wake of the controversy.
-In order to ensure the rest of the cast wouldn’t be out of a job, they were able to strike a deal with the network by creating a reboot to the show entitled The Connors.
+In order to ensure the rest of the cast wouldn’t be out of a job, they were able to strike a deal with the network by creating a reboot to the show entitled The Conners.
 Barr’s character was promptly killed off under the pretense of an opioid overdose, certainly not her preferred way of going down, according to CNN.

 Roseanne Barr To Washington Post: “I Was Suicidal” After Shunned Tweet https://t.co/SYZ4bEpZSo pic.twitter.com/SyHrkiH8fx